 Registering Boys from Albany, Georgia, Safe Harbor is Boarding School in Florida with Year-Round Education

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-In addition to all aspects of boating and seamanship, we provide vocational training in several topics, such as carpentry, scuba diving, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical concepts.
+In addition to all aspects of boating and seamanship, we provide vocational training in several topics, such as carpentry, boat refurbishing, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical concepts.

 Normal high school is in session year-round and can be accelerated, giving students a chance to catch up wherever they may be lagging academically.
 Boys who graduate Safe Harbor receive a Florida high school diploma, and most go on to two-year and four-year colleges.

 We also believe boys should be competent in basic life skills.
 Students of Safe Harbor are taught to balance a checkbook and handle credit responsibly, apply for a job using appropriate resume and interview skills, understand basic nutrition, and handle laundry and housekeeping tasks, to name just a few of the topics we cover.
 Our goal is to make your boy respectful, self-reliant, confident, and competent.